 In Poland, since 1989 – upon collapsing the communist regime and education system – more attention began to be paid to the role of research in the teaching profession, for example re-establishing the research-based, academic model of teacher education or introducing mandatory internal audits of student outcomes for teachers to carry out (Korzeniecka-Bondar et al., 2023).
 However, it was only in 2022 that governmental regulations clearly legislated for teachers to choose to conduct and use educational research as a means of improving the quality of their school’s work, enshrining it as a requirement option for reaching the highest level on their professional path (i.e. certified teacher) (MEiN, 2022).
 Further, and operating on a non-governmental level, the Evidence Institute was also established to promote sound educational research as a means of informing best educational practices.

 England seems to be the most established of the three settings in terms of promoting research-informed practice, with many recent initiatives and policies supporting this approach to teaching practice both nationally and locally.
-For example, on a governmental level, England’s Department for Education included references to research-informed teaching within its standards for school leaders and in the pilot Early Career Framework for newly qualified teachers (DfE, 2019).
+For example, on a governmental level, England’s Department for Education included references to research-informed teaching within its standards for school leaders and in the pilot Early Career Framework for newly qualified teachers (Department for Education, 2019).
 On a non-governmental level, organisations have been established to support the use of Research - evidence informed practice such as England’s Chartered College of Teaching, the Education Endowment Foundation (which provides freely available and accessible summaries of ‘what works’ Research-evidence for teachers to use), as well as the Teachmeets and ResearchED conferences (designed to help teachers connect more effectively with educational research).

 However, despite these governmental and non-governmental initiatives, teaching communities across our countries cannot, yet, be truthfully defined by their consistent and regular use of research to inform teaching.
 While teachers espouse positive views on the potential benefits of research for their educational practice, only a small percentage actually use research to bring about changes in their practice.
 For example, quantitative and qualitative studies carried out in Catalonia by Ion et al. (2022) and Ion and Lopez (2022) concluded that teachers perceive educational research to be important because it helps to detect what works in their teaching practice and, as such, has a positive impact on student learning.
 However, teachers indicate that they often feel unprepared to use research information or even to conduct inquiry processes about their practice (Ion & Lopez, 2022).
 Similarly, in Poland a survey-based study by Kowalczuk-Walędziak et al. (2020) found that while teachers appreciated the positive impact of the research-practice relationship, they were less confident about using their MA research in their professional practice.
 Two survey studies conducted in England by Brown et al. (2022c) showed that even when teachers understood the linkage between research use and professional success, they were still much more likely to draw ideas and support from their own experiences – or the experiences of other teachers/schools – when deciding on approaches to support pupil progress (Biesta et al., 2019; Wisby & Whitty, 2017; Wrigley, 2018).